Brighton Ski Resort: Description

 Brighton is also known for its extensive backcountry access, visitors can purchase single ride lift tickets to reach the backcountry access gates at the top of the resort.
 Although the terrain inbounds at Brighton can rival that of the backcountry, Brighton is known for its cliffs, chutes, bowls and natural features.
-Brighton was voted to have the 2nd best snow in North America, losing the top spot to its neighbor Snowbird Ski & Summer Resort.
+Brighton was voted to have the 2nd best snow in North America, losing the top spot to Snowbird in adjacent Little Cottonwood Canyon.

 Brighton is on public lands; all of the resort's land is part of the Wasatch-Cache National Forest, meaning the whole resort is open to the public year-round, though tickets must be purchased to use the lifts.

 Brighton is a local favorite.
 The resort offers a variety of special deals throughout the year that allow locals to ski cheaply.

 Generally, during the first Wednesdays in December, the resort offers a promotion called "Quad Wednesdays" where, if one brings an item to contribute to a local charity, one gets his or her lift ticket for one fourth the cost of a regular-priced ticket.
 Brighton is adjacent to Solitude Mountain Resort, and the two ski areas offer a common "Solbright Pass" which provides access to both resorts for a nominal surcharge.
 Transit between the two mountains is provided from Solitude to Brighton via the Solbright run off the Summit Express on Solitude, or via the Evergreen trail off the Milly Express on Brighton.

 Brighton has some of the most extensive night skiing in the western U.S., with over 200 acre, six lifts, and its main mountain terrain park.
 Night-skiing occurs from 4:00 to 9:00 p.m. on Monday through Saturday, from early December through early April.
 Brighton is closed for night skiing on Christmas Eve, Christmas Day, and New Year's Eve.